Children’s

-- Readers have 8 weeks (June 6 – July 30) to read 5 minutes a day/ 5 days each week to their child.
-There are three reading destinations this year, one every two weeks (50 minutes per challenge).
+- Readers have from June 8 to August 1 to be read to 5 minutes each day.
+There are three reading goals this year, one every two weeks (50 minutes per challenge).

 - You may use board books (BB), picture books (E), Easy Readers (JE), or even the same book over and over again.

-- Books shared at Book Babies also count!
+- Books shared at Book Babies and Toddler Time also count!

-- Then… come to the Madison Library District Community Room when you have completed a Shark Babies Reading Goal to receive a prize.
+- Then… come to the Madison Library District lobby when you have completed a Dino Babies Reading Goal to receive a prize.
 You can collect a new prize every two weeks!

 Additional Activities: